-Morgan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Morgan does not have a public transit system used by locals to get to and from work.

-The per capita income in Morgan in 2010 was $24,879, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
-This equates to an annual income of $99,516 for a family of four.
-However, Morgan contains both very wealthy and poor people as well.
+The per capita income in Morgan in 2018 was $32,234, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $128,936 for a family of four.

 The people who call Morgan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Morgan residents report their race to be White, followed by Asian.
-Important ancestries of people in Morgan include German, Irish, European, and Swedish.
+The greatest number of Morgan residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Morgan include English, Scottish, German, European, and Danish.

 The most common language spoken in Morgan is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.